Starshipping/PyLlamaRec/dataloader/templates/README.md

 ### alpaca_legacy

-Legacy template used by the original alpaca repo
+Legacy template used by the original alpaca repo, with no `\n` after the response field.
+Kept for reference and experiments.

+### alpaca_short